Getting a smart meter installed

 This advice applies to England.
 See advice for See advice for Northern Ireland, See advice for Scotland, See advice for Wales

-A smart meter can automatically send meter readings to your supplier, meaning they can bill you accurately for the energy you’ve used.
+A smart meter can automatically send gas and electricity meter readings to your supplier, meaning they can bill you accurately for the energy you’ve used.
 You can change how often readings are sent.

-You won’t have to pay upfront to have a smart meter installed - smart meters will be paid for through everyone’s energy bills, just as old-style meters are.
+You won’t have to pay to have a smart meter installed.

 A smart meter won’t automatically save you money